Education & Understanding

 What is Autism?

-Autism is a natural variation in how a person experiences and interacts with the world.
+Autism is a natural variation in how individuals experience, understand, and interact with the world around them.

-"At the Sunflower Institute for Autism, we understand autism as a different way of learning, feeling, and engaging with the world, not a limitation of potential."
+“At Sunflower Institute for Autism, we believe autism is not a limitation of potential, but a different way of learning, communicating, and engaging with life.”

 Spectrum of Diversity

-This is why autism is often referred to as a spectrum — because it includes a wide range of abilities, needs, and experiences.
+Autism is described as a spectrum because it includes a wide range of strengths, challenges, communication styles, behaviors, sensory experiences, and support needs.

 Communication